d1Ng0/alSerializer/README.md

 # alSerializer
 #### UPDATE 01: Added support HDF5 file format.
-#### UPDATE 02: Working on a django web server and SQL database to provide a user-friendly visualization, rather than cmd line stdout.
-Work in progress.
+#### UPDATE 02: Successfully implemented a web interface using a django web server with an SQLite database as back-end.
+This feature, although being more difficult to implement, allows the user to dynamically add entries to a db table, which is queried in real time by a django server which serves HTML requests.
+For details, see video at the bottom of this page.
+[It requires a live server running on your local host].
+For any questionshoot me an email diegotrazzi@gmail.com
 ---
 ## Personal data serializer